a9group/SuperCompanyRevisited/README.md

 Details the interactions between personas, highlighting key points of collaboration and specific actions.

-### `persona_knowledge.csv`
+### `rasci_table.csv`

-Provides detailed knowledge areas, skills, tools, and responsibilities for each persona, enhancing their GPT capabilities.
+Defines RASCI responsibilities for core workflow steps.

-### `promptbuilder.py`
+### `simple_promptbuilder.py`

-The main script to generate personas, create directories, and populate them with detailed prompts and knowledge files.
+Lightweight script to generate personas and populate their prompts and RASCI details.

-### `visualize_dag.py`
+### `grapher.py`

-Script to create and display DAGs for various strategic planning and review phases, emphasizing continuous improvement and Six Sigma principles.
+Creates a DAG showing persona interactions and DMAIC phases, emphasizing continuous improvement principles.

 ## About

-This project was generated with the assistance of GPT-4 by William Kennedy/A9 Consulting Group, an Atlassian Silver Partner.
+This project was generated with the assistance of GPT-4 by William Kennedy/A9 Consulting Group, a boutique consulting practice.
 The goal is to streamline corporate persona creation and enhance their effectiveness using GPT capabilities.

 ## License